vassilux/toasterlovin.com/source/_posts/2013-05-23-the-state-of-the-stash.markdown

 - Frugality
 ---

-[Mustachianism][mustachianism], the new feudal lord of my brain and its sundry outlying territories, is all about optimizing the fundamental tradeoff we all face between time and money.
+[Mustachianism][mustachianism], the new [feudal lord of my brain][brain-worm] and its sundry outlying territories, is all about optimizing the fundamental tradeoff we all face between time and money.
 That tradeoff works like this.

 <!-- more -->